Electroconvulsive therapy: Cognitive impairment

-Cognitive impairment is sometimes noticed after ECT.
-The American Psychiatric Association (APA) report in 2001 acknowledges: "In some patients the recovery from retrograde amnesia will be incomplete, and evidence has shown that ECT can result in persistent or permanent memory loss".
-After treatment, drug therapy is usually continued and some patients will continue to receive maintenance ECT treatments.
+Cognitive impairment sometimes occurs after ECT.
+The American Psychiatric Association (APA) report in 2001 acknowledged: "In some patients the recovery from retrograde amnesia will be incomplete, and evidence has shown that ECT can result in persistent or permanent memory loss".
 It is the purported effects of ECT on long-term memory that give rise to much of the concern surrounding its use.
-However, the methods used to measure memory loss are generally poor, and their application to people with depression, who have cognitive deficits including problems with memory, have been problematic.
+However, the methods used to measure memory loss are non-specific, and their application to people with depressive disorders, who have cognitive deficits related to depression, including problems with memory, may further limit their utility.

 The acute effects of ECT can include amnesia, both retrograde (for events occurring before the treatment) and anterograde (for events occurring after the treatment).
-Memory loss and confusion are more pronounced with bilateral electrode placement rather than unilateral, and with outdated sine-wave rather than brief-pulse currents.
-The use of either constant or pulsing electrical impulses also varied the memory loss results in patients.
+Memory loss and confusion are more pronounced with bilateral electrode placement rather than unilateral and with outdated sine-wave rather than brief-pulse currents.
+Using either constant or pulsing electrical impulses also varied the memory loss results in patients.
 Patients who received pulsing electrical impulses, as opposed to a steady flow, seemed to incur less memory loss.
-The vast majority of modern treatment uses brief pulse currents.
+The vast majority of modern treatments use brief pulse currents.
+A greater number of treatments and higher electrical charges (stimulus charges) have also been associated with a greater risk of memory impairment.

-Retrograde amnesia is most marked for events occurring in the weeks or months before treatment, with one study showing that although some people lose memories from years prior to treatment, recovery of such memories was "virtually complete" by seven months post-treatment, with the only enduring loss being memories in the weeks and months prior to the treatment.
-Anterograde memory loss is usually limited to the time of treatment itself or shortly afterwards.
-In the weeks and months following ECT these memory problems gradually improve, but some people have persistent losses, especially with bilateral ECT.
+Retrograde amnesia is most marked for events occurring in the weeks or months before treatment.
+Anterograde memory loss usually resolves 2–4 weeks after treatment, whereas retrograde amnesia (which develops gradually after repeated treatments in the initial course) usually takes weeks to months to resolve; amnesia rarely persists for more than 1 year.
+Retrograde amnesia after ECT usually affects autobiographical memory rather than semantic memory.
 One published review summarizing the results of questionnaires about subjective memory loss found that between 29% and 55% of respondents believed they experienced long-lasting or permanent memory changes.
 In 2000, American psychiatrist Sarah Lisanby and colleagues found that bilateral ECT left patients with more persistently impaired memory of public events as compared to right unilateral ECT.
+However, bilateral ECT may be more efficacious than unilateral in the treatment of mood disorders.

+ECT has not been found to increase the risk of dementia or cause structural brain damage.